anwarmamat/cmsc330fall17public/p4/README.md

 Parser Part 1: parse_expr
 ------------------
 Expressions are a self-contained subset of the SmallC grammar.
 As such, implementing them first will allow us to build the rest of the language on top of them later.
-Recall the `expr` type from project 3:
+The following is the expression type:
 ```
 type expr =
   | Id of string